kmesh-net/website/blog/kmesh-1.2-release/index.md

 ### Zero-Downtime Upgrade Capability

-This one has a caveat, it is currently alpha.
+This one has a caveat: it is currently alpha.
 But the problem it solves is real and worth calling out.

 Upgrading the Kmesh daemon used to mean accepting connection disruption.
 In v0.5.0, we made restarts non-disruptive. v1.2.0 extends that guarantee to the full upgrade workflow: as long as BPF map structures have not changed between versions, upgrading the daemon will not drop existing connections.
-For a data plane component that sits directly in the path of all service to service traffic, this matters enormously.
+For a data plane component that sits directly in the path of all service-to-service traffic, this matters enormously.

 ![Zero-Downtime Upgrade](./images/zero-downtime-upgrade.png)